Decorating a Vacation Home

 Decorating a beach house or lake cottage is all about letting the view be the star of the show, which is why neutral white is a common dominant color.
 It is light, airy, and does not detract from the water scene.
 These houses often incorporate nautical themes to further underscore the water presence, from shells and sea glass to rope lines and netting.
 Because lake cottages are often in wooded settings, this creates additional decor inspiration.
 Lake cottage owners can incorporate darker wood and go for a lodge look and feel.

 The idea is to take inspiration from the ocean or lake and bring it into the house.
 This could take form as vertical pylons that support a dock translating into picket fence accents on cupboards or the sweeping curve of boat sails being mimicked in the arched back of a couch.
+Find streamlined styles that fit your decorating style with cottage furniture.

-A cabin in the mountains can be as spartan or luxurious as the owner's heart desires, though decor is typically casual and rugged.
+A cabin in the mountains can be as spartan or luxurious as the owner's heart desires, though the decor is typically casual and rugged.
 Appropriate furniture styles for this vacation home include rustic, traditional, artsy, Tuscan, and distressed.
 Popular fabrics are leather, flannel, denim, wool, and, used sparingly for maximum impact, animal patterns such as cow, bear, moose, and deer.

 Wood as close to its natural state works exceedingly well, with nicks and knots bringing personality.
 Accent pieces can draw inspiration from animal horns, driftwood, logs, leaves, and wrought iron.
 Modern touches in glass and steel provide a focal counterpoint and insert personal style.